Compulsory sterilization: India

 According to Human Rights Law Network:

-In September 2016, the Supreme Court of India directed the Union Government to ensure the discontinuation of 'sterilization camps' within the following three years and to induce the state governments to follow suit.
-It also charged the government to ensure proper monitoring of the programme, investigate sterilization failures, complications or deaths, and increase the compensation amount in these cases.
-It further ordered the implementation of established legal, medical and technical standards for sterilization [...]
+In September 2016, the Supreme Court of India directed the union government to ensure the discontinuation of 'sterilization camps' within the following three years and to induce the state governments to follow suit.
+It also charged the government to ensure proper monitoring of the programme, investigate sterilization failures, complications, or deaths, and increase the compensation amount in these cases.
+It further ordered the implementation of established legal, medical, and technical standards for sterilization [...]
 Women were made to lay on bare mattresses for the surgeries, with no post-surgery recuperation facilities.
-Often the women were made to wait up to five hours after registering, and by the time they reached the operating table their an aesthetic would have worn off.
-In places like Bhubaneshwar, Odisha and Ferozpur, Uttar Pradesh, the doctors conducting surgeries would use bicycle pumps instead of an insufflator, to introduce air into the women's abdomens (as reported by Shreelatha Menon).
-The doctor in Bhubaneshwar stated that he had done over 60,000 tubectomies and many of them with bicycle pumps.
+Often the women were made to wait up to five hours after registering, and by the time they reached the operating table, their aesthetic would have worn off.
+In places like Bhubaneshwar, Odisha, and Ferozpur, Uttar Pradesh, the doctors conducting surgeries would use bicycle pumps instead of an insufflator to introduce air into the women's abdomens (as reported by Shreelatha Menon).
+The doctor in Bhubaneshwar stated that he had done over 60,000 tubectomies, and many of them with bicycle pumps.
 In Kaparfora, Bihar, a woman was operated upon, even though she was pregnant, and suffered a miscarriage as a result. [...]
-Today, while laws may not announce eugenic aims, hidden agenda to dispose of "undesirables" in society can still be discovered by looking beyond the face of the law.
+Today, while laws may not announce eugenic aims, a hidden agenda to dispose of "undesirables" in society can still be discovered by looking beyond the face of the law.
 While many population control policies may appear benign on their face, upon further investigation the stated medical reasons for sterilization and the identification of groups to which the law applies are revealed to be morally and legally suspect.
-For example, compulsory sterilization law laws often target LGBT+ people, especially transgender people.
+For example, compulsory sterilization laws often target LGBT+ people, especially transgender people.

 Forced sterilization has been an issue that has also affected the disabled population of women in India.
 In 2016, the Right to Persons with Disabilities Act (RPWD) was introduced to legally address the problems faced by the disabled community and ensure equitable access to justice for all members of society:"While the RPWD Act took a step towards recognizing the issue of forced abortions under Section 92(f)[1] which states that any medical procedure performed on a disabled woman without her express consent that leads to the termination of pregnancy is punishable with an imprisonment term, there is still no specific mention of forced sterilization as a problem."There is no clause in the RPWD that addresses the notion of "expressed consent."
-Consent in relation to family planning and sterilization practices has been a point of contention in India's history of reproductive justice of disabled individuals.
+In India, the issue of consent in regard to reproductive rights for disabled individuals has been fiercely debated.